 - taking OTC pain relievers, such as acetaminophen

-- taking prescription pain relievers, including oxycodone or codeine
+- taking prescription pain relievers, such as oxycodone and codeine

-At this stage, the cartilage has either significantly diminished or disappeared completely.
+At this stage, the cartilage has either significantly diminished or completely worn away.

-The person may need surgery to replace or realign the joint.
+A doctor may recommend surgery to replace or realign the joint.

 - needle lavage, which involves inserting a needle into the joint and injecting a saline solution